No New COVID-19 Cases in Manitoba | ChrisD.ca

+Three new cases were announced over the weekend — including in two men in their 30s and a man in his 20s — all household contacts of previous cases from Winnipeg.
+An additional case announced last Friday was in a woman in her 30s who had been travelling from Ontario and was self-isolating at the time.

-Health officials say there are eight active cases, 285 people have recovered and there are currently no hospitalizations.
+Dr. Brent Roussin, chief provincial public health officer, says there are five active cases, 292 people had recovered and there are currently no hospitalizations.
 Seven people have died from the virus.

-An additional 497 laboratory tests were performed yesterday.
-This brings the total number of tests performed since early February to 50,088.
+As of yesterday, an additional 2,125 laboratory tests were performed between June 12 and June 14.
+This brings the total number of tests performed since early February to 54,381.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.